 The module section defines the type of analysis to perform with FEBio.
 This section must be defined as the first section in the input file.
 It takes on the following format:

-<Module type="<type>"/>
+<Module type="[type]"/>

-where <type> can be any of the following values:
+where type can be any of the following values: